ErickNavarroD/RAMEN/README.md

 lab for their comments and discussion.

 The RAMEN package logo was created by Carlos Cortés-Quiñones and Dorothy Lin.
-Carlos created the drawing, and Dorothy refined the logo and did the lettering.
+Carlos created the draw, and Dorothy refined the logo and did the lettering.

 ## Funding